Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 APPENDIX TO SECTION:

-1. Short-term treatment of actinomycosis: a case study and a literature review (Selvin S. Sudhakar and John J. Ross)
+1. Short-term treatment of actinomycosis: a description of two cases and a review of the literature (Selvin S. Sudhakar and John J. Ross)

 3. Abdominal actinomycosis (literature review and description of two cases).

-4. The optimal duration of intravenous and oral administration of antibiotics in the treatment of thoracic actinomycosis.
+4. Optimal duration of intravenous and oral antibiotics in the treatment of thoracic actinomycosis.

 5. Actinomycosis of the pelvic organs.
 Is long-term antibiotic treatment necessary?

-Actinomycosis, actinobacillosis, actinomycetoma and nocardiosis are diseases that are not related to each other in terms of etiology, epidemiology and therapy, but there are serious reasons for considering them together, since they have common history and nomenclature origin, as well as similar clinical and pathological manifestations.
-The taxonomic relationship between some of their causal agents is also similar.
+Actinomycosis, actinobacillosis, actinomycetoma and nocardiosis are diseases that are not related to each other in terms of etiology, epidemiology and therapy, but there are serious reasons for considering them together, since they have general history and nomenclatural origin, as well as similar clinical and pathological manifestations.
+The taxonomic relationships between some of their causal agents are also similar.

-Numerous additional genera and varieties of aerobic and anaerobic actinomycetes have been described since Bollinger's report.
-For the most part, these were safe inhabitants of the environment or body surfaces of humans and animals, and only a few could act as a pathogen in both humans and animals.
-This applies not only to some members of the traditional lineages.
-Actinomyces and Nocardiabut also to species of genera Bifidobacterium, Propionibacterium, Oerskovia, Gordonia, Rhodococcus, Tsukamurella, Actinomadura, Nocardiopsis, Streptomyces, Dermatophilus, Thermoactinomyces, Saccharopolyspora (Faenia), Saccharomonospora and Thermomonospora...
-Despite the growing spectrum of pathogenic actinomycetes, it would hardly be advisable to add, in addition to actinomycosis, nocardiosis, dermatophilosis, numerous further etiological designations such as propionibacteriosis, rhodococcosis, tsukamurellosis (tsukamurellosis), etc. On the other hand, for the sake of clarity, it would also not be entirely correct to use the term "actinomycosis" for any type of infection caused by actinomycetes, as has been common practice in the past.
-Likewise, the term nocardiosis does not encompass all types of nocardial infections or infections caused by other anaerobic actinomycetes.
-Thus, the classic designations of the disease "actinomycosis" and "nocardiosis" should be retained to denote a definite, clinically and etiologically disease with a characteristic clinical picture.
+Since Bollinger's report, numerous additional genera and species of aerobic and anaerobic actinomycetes have been described.
+For the most part, these were harmless inhabitants of the environment or body surfaces of humans and animals, and only a few could act as pathogens in both humans and animals.
+This does not only apply to some members of traditional clans Actinomyces And Nocardia, but also to varieties of genera Bifidobacterium, Propionibacterium, Oerskovia, Gordonia, Rhodococcus, Tsukamurella, Actinomadura, Nocardiopsis, Streptomyces, Dermatophilus, Thermoactinomyces, Saccharopolyspora (Faenia), Saccharomonospora And Thermomonospora.
+Despite the increasing range of pathogenic actinomycetes, it would hardly be advisable to add, in addition to actinomycosis, nocardiosis, dermatophilosis, numerous further etiological designations such as propionibacteriosis, rhodococcosis, tsukamurellosis, etc. On the other hand, for the sake of clarity, it would also be inaccurate to use the term “actinomycosis” for any type of infection caused by actinomycetes, as was common practice in the past.
+Likewise, the term "nocardiosis" does not cover all types of nocardial infections, nor infections caused by other anaerobic actinomycetes.
+Thus, the classical designations of the disease “actinomycosis” and “nocardiosis” should be retained to designate a specific, clinically and etiologically, disease with a characteristic clinical picture.

 Diseases caused by fermenting actinomycetes